What problems do Intelivate’s business process management solutions typically solve?

-Why is process documentation important?
+Why is process documentation important

-Process documentation is the blueprint of your operations.
+Business process documentation is the blueprint of your operations.
 It’s the first thing you reference when making operational and organizational changes.
 Documented business process provides you the awareness you need to make these major decisions with confidence.

 Because processes are the core of your operations, documenting business process is important for many reasons including: